g3w-suite/g3w-suite-documentation/g3wsuite_client.md

 If the **`Show features count`** function is activated in the project, the layer will show the number of total features and based on the subdivision linked to the symbology.

-In case of multistyle associated with the layer, the number of geometries reported will vary following the passage from one style to another.
+In case of multi-style associated with the layer, the number of geometries reported will vary following the passage from one style to another.

 ![](images/manual/g3wclient_features_count.png)